marjoforcado/marjoforcado/.github/ISSUE_TEMPLATE/-web--feature-request.md

 ---
-name: Feature request
+name: "`web` Feature request"
 about: Suggest an idea for this project
 title: "`feat` feature name"
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: marjoforcado

 ---